 Shortcut Key: Ctrl + S or Prt Sc

-If you want to take screenshot of what’s playing on your Kodi media center, just press ‘Ctrl+S’.
-Once you press it, a dialog box will ask you for preferred location for saving that screenshot.
+If you want to take a screenshot of what’s playing on your Kodi media center, just press ‘Ctrl+S’.
+Once you press it, a dialog box will ask you for the preferred location for saving that screenshot.

-If you wish to take print out of the screenshot, you can easily do so since it is available in ready to use printable format.
+If you wish to take a print out of the screenshot, you can easily do so since it is available in ready to use printable format.

 17. Volume Down, Volume Up or Mute

 For decreasing volume of a video, just press ‘-‘ key and for increasing the volume, press ‘+’ key.
 You will have to press a particular key multiple times to change the volume to a required level.

 If you want to mute a video completely, press ‘-‘ key multiple times so that the volume becomes zero.

 For quickly getting yourself out of the system, just press the ‘S’ key.
 It will give you an option for exiting Kodi with just one click.
 Also, it has the option to directly shut down/hibernate your system.
 This helps you save a lot of time when you are in a hurry.